This page lists significant service changes to Melbourne’s public transport since 1993. Any additions or corrections welcome: contact me.

 - Jan 1: Fare rise of CPI+2.5%, however following an election pledge from both Labor and the Coalition, zone 1+2 trips are now capped at the zone 1 rate.

 - Jan 1: Free Tram Zone takes effect, basically covering the Hoddle Grid, with extensions to Victoria Market and Docklands

 - Jun 21: Regional Rail Link opens, with new V/Line and local bus timetables to serve Wyndham Vale and Tarneit stations.

 - Jan 1: Fares up approx 4% (CPI plus 2.5%, as first flagged in December 2013)

-- Jan 1: Night Network one year trial (pledged by Labor as “Homesafe”) begins: all-night weekend trains (hourly), trams (6 routes, half-hourly) and buses (special night routes; some hourly, some half-hourly).
+- Jan 1: Night Network one year trial (pledged by Labor in the 2014 election as “Homesafe”) begins: all-night weekend trains (hourly), trams (6 routes, half-hourly) and buses (special night routes; some hourly, some half-hourly).
 Also 2am coach departures to regional cities.
 PTV service information

 Corrections and suggestions: danielbowen at gmail.com